jlan84/sql-assignment/individual.md

 3. Sometimes we want to sort by two columns.
 Write a query to get all the meals, but sort by the type and then by the price.
 You should have an order by clause that looks something like this: `ORDER BY col1, col2`.

 4. For shorthand, people sometimes use numbers to refer to the columns in their order by or group by clauses.
 The numbers refer to the order they are in the select statement.
-For instance `SELECT type, dt FROM meals ORDER BY 1;` would order the resutls by the `type` column.
+For instance `SELECT type, dt FROM meals ORDER BY 1;` would order the results by the `type` column.

 Joins
 =========================